The House on Sorority Row: Plot

-At the party, an unidentified figure uses Slater's cane to stab a man walking in the woods.
-Meanwhile, after finding guests attempting to enter the pool, the girls realize that if the pool lights turn on, Slater's body will be revealed.
-Stevie goes into the basement to disable the breaker, where she is brutally stabbed to death by the killer.
-Later, the pool lights come on much to the girls' alarm, but Slater's body is nowhere to be found.
+At the ceremony, an unseen figure uses Slater’s cane to stab a partygoer.
+When guests attempt to enter the pool, the girls realise that turning on the lights will reveal the body.
+Stevie goes to the basement to disable the breaker but is stabbed to death.
+Later, when the pool lights are switched on, Slater’s body is missing, heightening their alarm.

-Deciding that Slater must be alive, the girls begin searching for her after the party comes to a close.
-Morgan enters Slater's room where Slater's body falls on her from the attic hatch.
-Vicki suggests hiding the body in the old cemetery.
-In the attic, Katey discovers children's toys and a dead caged bird.
-Morgan is subsequently stabbed with Slater's cane in her bedroom.
+Convinced Slater is alive, the girls search for her.
+Morgan enters Slater’s room, only for the body to fall on her from the attic hatch.
+Vicki suggests hiding the body in an old cemetery.
+In the attic, Katey discovers children’s toys and a dead caged bird.
+Morgan is stabbed with Slater’s cane.
+Diane is murdered while starting a van to transport the body, and Jeanie is decapitated near the sorority house.

-Diane goes to an outlying garage to start the van to transport Slater's body, but is murdered by the killer who breaks in through the sunroof.
-Shortly after, Jeanie is decapitated with a butcher knife in the bathroom.
-Meanwhile, Katey finds a medical alert tag on a necklace belonging to Slater.
-She calls the number and is put through to a Dr. Beck, who comes to the house.
-The two discover the bodies of Stevie, Morgan, and Diane in the pool.
-Meanwhile, after finding Diane missing, Vicki and Liz decide to drive to the cemetery without her to bury Slater's body.
-When they arrive, both girls are killed by the assailant.
-Dr. Beck accompanies Katey to the cemetery, where they find the bodies of Vicki and Liz, as well as Slater's body still in the back of the van.
+Katey finds a medical alert tag and calls the number, reaching Dr. Nelson Beck, who arrives at the house.
+Together, they discover Stevie, Morgan, and Diane’s bodies in the pool.
+Vicki and Liz drive to the cemetery with Slater’s body, but are killed by the assailant.
+Beck accompanies Katey to the cemetery, where they find Vicki and Liz’s bodies and Slater’s body still in the van.